LesleyLai/blog/contents/blog/cpp_lambda/en.md

 }
 ```

 As you can see, a lambda expression is merely a default constructed object of a [local class](https://en.cppreference.com/w/cpp/language/class#Local_classes).
-Thus, C++ lambda can do a lot of stuff anonymous functions in other languages may not allow to do.
+Thus, C++ lambda expressions can do a lot of stuff anonymous functions in other languages may not allow to do.
 For example, you can inherit from lambda and have mutable states from lambda.
 Though I haven't found too much use for either of them.

-The compilers generate the types of lambdas; however, there is no way to use such types by their name through any standard means in a program.
+The compilers generate the types of lambdas expressions; however, there is no way to use such types by their name through any standard means in a program.
 Nonetheless, type inferences and template works normally for those types.
 Also, we can use those types explicitly by `decltype`.
 Below is an example from the [cppreference](https://en.cppreference.com/w/cpp/language/decltype):

 ```cpp
 auto f = [](int a, int b) -> int